culion-bear/qlite/README_EN.md

 [API Document](./doc/api.md)

+## Future

+- product

+    - VLite(QLite visualization solution, under test)
+    - Blite (QLite Centralized Distributed Cluster Solution, under negotiation)
+    - QLite-Cli (QLite command line client)
+    - Glite (Go QLite-ORM)
+    -Xlite (ORM in other languages)
+- Optimized/Unfinished features
+    - Multi-module partitioning of service nodes.
+The main gateway will carry the key to access the service, so that multiple gateways can access the same service node without causing data clutter
+    - Encrypted service node that initializes the password on the main gateway join, carries it on each access, and the Token
+    - Qlite with daemon
+    - Child process start, shut down, restart parent process
+- other
+    - Docker one-click deployment

 ## Other

 This project is currently in the testing stage, there must be some bugs, and there must be a lot of optimization aspects, I hope interested brothers can improve this project together.
 If you have better ideas to give me feedback, I will check them in time.